roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/African Animism.md

-Certainly, I can explain how Animism in indigenous African religions can be understood through the seven dimensions of religion.
-Animism is a belief system that attributes spiritual significance to various elements of nature, including animals, plants, rocks, and natural phenomena.
-It is a core aspect of many indigenous African religions.
-Let's explore how Animism manifests in these dimensions using examples from different African religions:

 **1. Experiential (Emotional) Dimension:**
 Animism is deeply rooted in experiences of connection with the natural world.
 Practitioners often have profound emotional connections to the spirits believed to inhabit various natural elements.
 For example, in the Yoruba religion of Nigeria, practitioners may feel a strong emotional bond with Orisha spirits associated with different natural forces, like rivers or thunderstorms.